pivotal/docs-tap/learning-center/getting-started/learningcenter-operator.md

 minikube start --insecure-registry="129.168.64.0/24"
 ```

-What this option will do is tell ``dockerd`` to regard any image registry as insecure, which is deployed in the
+What this option does is tell ``dockerd`` to regard any image registry as insecure, which is deployed in the
-Kubernetes cluster, and which is accessed via a URL exposed via an ingress route of the cluster itself.
+Kubernetes cluster and which is accessed via a URL exposed via an ingress route of the cluster itself.

 Note that at this time there is no known way to configure ``containerd`` to treat image registries matching a
-wildcard subdomain, or which reside in a subnet, as insecure.
+wildcard subdomain or residing in a subnet as insecure.
 It is therefore not possible to run workshops which
 need to deploy images from the per session image registry when using ``containerd`` as the underlying Kubernetes
 cluster container runtime.
 This is a limitation of ``containerd`` and there are no known plans for ``containerd``
 to support this ability.
 This will limit your ability to use Kubernetes clusters deployed with a tool like ``kind``,